-If a student fails to take a final examination, the instructor will decide whether the grade for the course will be an "F" or an "Incomplete".
+If a student fails to take a final examination, the instructor will decide whether the grade for the course will be an F or an incomplete.
 Each case should be decided on its merit.
 Circumstances beyond the student's control should result in the incomplete grade.

-Independent Study, Independent Research, or Directed Study Classes directed study courses are for individual work by a student under supervision of a faculty member on a topic agreed upon between them.
+Independent Study, Independent Research, or Directed Study Classes

+Independent study, independent research, and directed study courses are for individual work by a student under supervision of a faculty member on a topic agreed upon between them.
 The faculty member's permission is required at the time of registration for the course.
 A form describing each independent study course is approved by the dean of the college/school in which the course is offered and filed with the registrar.
 The university offers graduate independent study and research courses under the numbers 590, 592, 690, and 692.
-These are "variable-credit" courses that offer students and faculty supervisors a choice in the extent of the project and the corresponding amount of time to be spent and academic credit to be earned.
+These are variable-credit courses that offer students and faculty supervisors a choice in the extent of the project and the corresponding amount of time to be spent and academic credit to be earned.